 Often portrayed as docile and uninteresting, she definitely had her own political goals.
 Sympathizing with Catherine of Aragon and her daughter Mary, she was a quiet enemy of Anne Boleyn.
 When she attracted his ardour in 1535, she felt little remorse and used the same protestations of chastity and honor that Anne had used on him once.
 She married Henry only a few days after her predecessor's death and immediately started working for the reinstatement of Mary in the line of succession.

 As a traditionalist, she also pleaded with Henry to preserve the monasteries, for which he terrified her by reminding her of Anne's fate.
 This was all unimportant when she found herself pregnant.
 After giving birth to her son, she attended festivities, but fell sick soon after.
 Much lamented by Henry, she died of puerperal fever.
+When he died in 1547, he was buried next to her.

 Not to be confused with the actress best known for the James Bond film Live and Let Die and the TV series Dr. Quinn, Medicine Woman, though the actress in question (born Joyce Frankenberg) renamed herself after this historical figure.
 For the actress, see Jane Seymour (Actress).